JamyJones/Pastebin2/paste.md

 ### Summary

-You now have a simple Webpack project set up with the necessary files to be recognized by Node.js.
+You now have a minimal Webpack project set up with the necessary files and configurations.
 The project includes:

-- A `src` directory for your source files.
+- `src/index.js`: Your entry JavaScript file.
-- A `dist` directory for the output files.
+- `dist/`: The output directory for the bundled files.
-- A `webpack.config.js` file for Webpack configuration.
+- `webpack.config.js`: The Webpack configuration file.
-- A `package.json` file with scripts to build your project.
+- `package.json`: The project metadata and scripts.

 You can modify the `src/index.js` file to add more functionality as needed.